 “People don’t understand how much work goes into these types of cases.
 These are not ‘BLM you messed up your paperwork.’
 These cases require relentless and meticulous documentation that you write as you run in the sleep deprived world of the roundup where you rise before dawn and get back to the room after dark.
 The cases themselves are crafted at the same time as you document because they must be filed fast.
 It really hurts when you win a case like this after two months of essentially living on coffee and wearing the treads off your balding tires at the same time as you wear the keys off your laptop, to come out of the courtroom to hear the television news tell you another organization just won your case that they had nothing to do with.
 They get the donations and you get the hate mail from the opposition to wild horses because the opposition knows it was you… and the general public thinks it was someone else.
 This cycle repeats and repeats, but you keep going because you see the faces of those horses in person and in your sleep, when you actually get sleep.”
 (Laura asked that I add: WHE writes and publishes what WHE does.
 We are not the only org, but we don’t publish or write press releases about the work of others.
 If something is going on where we know people are on the ground we refer others to those people, we don’t act like we “do it all.”
 We do what we do).

 “I actually broke down and cried at this last roundup, I don’t do that.
 I can’t help but feel, like I used to feel, that part of the collective agenda is simply to test my stamina.
-I have spent the last 4 years trying very hard to find non adversarial engagement in both process with the government and trying to teach and share with advocacy.
+I have spent the last 3 years trying very hard to find non adversarial engagement, after litigated relentlessly for 4 years, in both process with the government and trying to teach and share with advocacy.
 In on range management I have jumped every single hoop, in a gesture of respect and good faith, an attempt to engage a convoluted process that has more to do with creating people process than ground action.
 In advocacy I have continued to try to just accept the public relations game as what it is, but not engage, it turns my stomach.
 But when that moment arrives where we actually place our hands on those horses, my patience for a ‘people first’ approach disappears because the lack of respect given those horses.
 I take it personally because it is the entire reason I am there.
 I had to point out several times that I am the only person present that is not getting a paycheck.
 My ‘paycheck’ is in seeing progress with the way we handle the horse.
 At Owyhee?
 I saw no progress, I saw a familiar game, all sides.
-If there is no tangible progress to a respectful attempt it become a tragedy that you begin to contemplate all of your options.
-It actually brought me to tears.
+If there is no tangible progress to a respectful attempt it becomes a tragedy of errors.
 I literally felt crushed under the weight of sorrow.”

 - The legal fight to gain access to wild horse roundups actually began at Owyhee.
 In 2010 BLM was going to roundup wild horses in an “emergency” operation in an area of the Owyhee Complex they then referenced as “Tuscarora.”
 Leigh and her attorney won against the closure of 27,000 acres of public land during operations but the Judge allowed the operation to go forward when BLM asserted 75% of the wild horse would be dead in 3 days if the Judge granted a restraining order.
 Leigh showed up the following morning, with a concussion from being rear ended by a drunk driver, expecting BLM to do what the Judge requested, a best effort to facilitate observation.
 Instead she was literally chased around the desert, lied to about the boundary of public and private property (if she stepped a foot on private she was told she would be arrested, even though there were no signs of any boundary) and in general saw no “best effort” to do anything but hide operations.